Tea505/TeaLeafPlanner/core/src/main/kotlin/com/tea505/teaplanner/core/README.md

 ### Localization
 The Localization module handles the determination of the mechanism's position and orientation.

-### Path
-The Path module is responsible for defining and managing paths for the mechanism to follow.

 ### Profile
 The Profile module involves creating and managing motion profiles for smooth and efficient movement.